Woman VI

-Woman VI is an abstract work of art painted by Willem de Kooning in 1953, which was first displayed at the Sidney Janis Gallery in Manhattan.
+Woman VI is a 1953 abstract work of art painted by Willem de Kooning and first displayed at the Sidney Janis Gallery in Manhattan.
 Since the 1955 Carnegie International Exhibition, Woman VI has been on view at the Carnegie Museum of Art as part of the Postwar Abstraction collection.
 The Woman paintings of the early 1950s are widely considered to be de Kooning’s most important works for their significance to postwar American cultural history and social events, such as the mid-century Feminist Movements.
 Many of the paintings are speculated to be abstracted portraits of Marilyn Monroe.
 Woman VI is notable within the series for its brighter palette of green and red paint employed in larger fields of color.